-In honor of National Doughnut Day, a “sweet” repost:
+In honor of National Doughnut Day, a “sweet” repost from the past, updated for today:

 Here’s an infographic from Fast Company magazine about today’s National Doughnut Day: